gizemcandemirr/nextdashboardV2/README.md

 ## 💪 I used data table component, this is really awesome for nextjs!
 Useful, basic and has much more custom elements.
 How to can I use ?
-And keeping link i show for you at my youtube channel, enjoy jacking!
+And keeping link i show for you at my youtube channel, enjoy hacking!
   https://www.youtube.com/watch?v=lZDnUubIUOg&t=2s

 ## View